daniel-cintra/modular/README.md

     └── TipTapDivider.vue
 ```

-All these components are designed to integrate seamlessly with Modular, ensuring the easiest possible developer experience.
+Each of these components **is crafted to integrate seamlessly with Modular**, ensuring the most straightforward developer experience possible.

 ## Documentation